wp-plugins/responsive-mortgage-calculator/readme.txt

 __Plenty of Options__

 * Set the interest rate compounding period for your region.
-* Set your currency symbol and currency code.
+* Format currencies how you want with your own symbol, ISO code and number format.
 * Hide the down payment field.
 * Set a default interest rate.
 * Set a fixed payment period.